Making Sure You Have Enough Sockets

 Peer-to-peer.
 You can configure whether your members share sockets both at the application level and at the thread level.
 To enable sharing at the application level, set the

 true.
-To achieve maximum throughput, however, we recommend that you set
+To achieve maximum throughput, however, we recommend that you use the default value of

 At the thread level, developers can override this setting by using the DistributedSystem API method